 Roasting is a popular method for cooking larger cuts of pork, such as pork loin or pork shoulder.
 This method involves cooking the pork in the oven at a high temperature, which helps to develop a crispy exterior while keeping the meat tender and juicy.
 To roast pork, season the meat with your choice of herbs and spices, preheat the oven to the recommended temperature, and cook the pork until it reaches the desired level of doneness.

-See also How long does it take to cook wild rice
+See also How long to cook bones for bone broth

 2. Grilling